Houston Welding Accident Lawyers

 Welders must wear the proper protective gear provided by their employer.
 This can include goggles, masks, and protective shoes.
 The welding process also creates a danger of noxious gases.
 The Occupational Health and Safety Administration (OHSA) has required that welders be provided a work environment that is properly ventilated so they don't inhale dangerous particles.
 Sadly, most injuries that occur in this field are avoidable.

 Applying intense heat to different materials creates chemical byproducts.
 As a result, welders are often exposed to dangerous toxins.
 When working with carbon steel, for example, the reaction between the welding equipment and the steel produces manganese fumes.

 - Poor motor skills & coordination

 - Psychological issues

-Arnold & Itkin has a record of success in standing up for the rights of accident victims across the country; we have secured billions of dollars in verdicts and settlements.
+Arnold & Itkin has a record of success in standing up for the rights of accident victims across the country.
+We have secured billions in verdicts and settlements.
 If you're not sure if you have a case, contact us for a free consultation today.